tgmattso/OmpCommonCore/README.md

-This content supports readers of our book:
+This repository supports readers of our book:

      The OpenMP Common Core: making OpenMP Simple Again